susu9/pick-patch/README.md

                         command
   -F, --full-path       display the full install path instead of the relative
                         install path
-  -N, --name-path       display the repository name instead of the relative
+  -N, --name-path       display the project name instead of the relative
                         install path
   -v, --verbose         show more logs
 ```